LeidenUniversityLibrary/Alma-Acquisitions-Open-Source/docs/customizations.md

 The [Primo View Code](https://knowledge.exlibrisgroup.com/Primo/Product_Documentation/Primo/Back_Office_Guide/060Configuring_Primo%E2%80%99s_Front_End/020Views_Wizard) used at your institution.

 !!!
 NOTE
       Alma Acquisitions (Open Source) searches for an item's MMS ID, which is a unique identifier; this is why in the URL construction we chose for `any,exact,MMS_ID`.
-If your institution prefers or requires another URL construction, you can easily edit this part to fit your needs by looking at the [Performing Advanced Searches](https://knowledge.exlibrisgroup.com/Primo/Product_Documentation/Primo/End_User_Help_-_New_UI/020Performing_Advanced_Searches) page in the documentation.
+If your institution prefers or requires another URL construction, you can edit this part to fit your needs by looking at the [Performing Advanced Searches](https://knowledge.exlibrisgroup.com/Primo/Product_Documentation/Primo/End_User_Help_-_New_UI/020Performing_Advanced_Searches) page in the documentation.

 ### Google Analytics

 This application can use Google Analytics to track usage if needed.
 You can configure your GA tracking ID in the `.env` file.

-Note that the IS called from the services file in `config/services.php`, like so:
+Note that the Google Analytics Tracking ID is called from the services file in `config/services.php`, like so:

 * `google_analytics_id => env('GOOGLE_ANALYTICS_TRACKING_ID', NULL)`
-Your Google Analytics ID.
 Defaults to `NULL`.

 ## Changing imported columns